Be a Voter!

 10. You are a "serious sex offender" as defined in Indiana Code 35-42-4-14(a).

+11. You are prevented from voting due to the unavailability of transportation to the polls.
 A voter applying for an absentee-by-mail ballot does not need to present proof of identification.
 However, a first-time voter in Indiana who registered to vote by mail and did not provide proof of residency will be asked to include that evidence with their absentee balloting materials.
 This can be a state-issued ID where the address matches their registration, but can also be a bank statement, utility bill, etc.

 (from https://www.in.gov/sos/elections/voter-information/ways-to-vote/absentee-voting/)